liaoyunkun/ZAP/README.md

-## The ZAP Soft Processor
+## The ZAP Soft Processor (ARMv4T Compatible)

 #### Author        : Revanth Kamaraj (revanth91kamaraj@gmail.com)

 ### Description

-ZAP is a pipelined soft processor core for FPGA.
+ZAP is a pipelined soft processor for FPGA that integrates:
+* A 10-stage pipelined ARMv4T software compliant core (ZAP core)
+* A (CP15 software compliant) cache controller with integrated cache RAMs (inference, block RAMs)
+* A (CP15 software compliant) VM controller with integrated cache RAMs (inference, block RAMs)

+### Top Level Modules

-* Note that zap_top.v is the CPU top level (What you probably need).
+* Note that zap_top.v is the processor top level (What you probably need i.e., integrates the core, cache and MMU).
-* chip_top.v is the SOC top level (extendable).
+* chip_top.v is the SOC top level that integrates the ZAP processor, 2 x timers, a UART and a VIC.
+The SOC fabric is extendable.

 ### Instruction Sets Supported